4d/4d-for-ios/website/translated_docs/de/Features-PushNotification.md

 ## Wie geht es weiter?

-The component that handles and makes the process easier is also available [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md) so you can adapt push notifications to your own needs.
+The component that handles and makes the process easier is also available [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md), in order to adapt the push notifications to your own needs.
 Feel free to use it and to pick the most relevant aspects for your app.
-And of course, all contributors are welcome to this project, through feedback, bug reports, and even better: pull requests.
+And of course, all contributors are welcome to this project, through feedback, bug reports and even better: pull requests.